diegomarquez/game-builder/README.md

 - Organization, Recycling and Destruction
     * Cleanup of pools.
-    * Bundles of creation pool setups
+    * Bundles of pool setups
     * Reclaimer.
 This guy will be used to get the specified game_objects back into their pools for re-use.

 -----------------------------------